iloveezi13/unrivaled-data/README.md

 Download [this file](https://github.com/iloveezi/unrivaled-data/blob/main/output/aggregated_player_stats/aggregated_player_stats.csv) and open it in Excel or Google Sheets.
 Freeze the first row and column.

+I also realized while making this that a lot of it exists here: https://unrivaled.acrossthetimeline.com/ but this project can be changed/added to and the data is raw so I'm still publishing it.

 ## Usage Guide

 All commands are for MacOS or Linux.